olafsulich/Trillo-Hotel-page/README.md

 # Description
-I'm created this website with Johnas Schmedtmann course, it's about hotel presentation.
-We can find on this infromation about single hotel and reviews from other guests.
+I were created this website with Johnas Schmedtmann course, it's about hotel presentation.
+We can find informations about single hotel and reviews from other guests.

 ## Technologies
 * HTML5